eminyuce/ExcelReader/README.md

 # Excel File Processor

 ## Overview
 This project processes Excel files from a specified directory, extracts data from each row along with the headers, converts it into JSON format, maps it to respective entities, and saves the data into a database using batch processing.
+Additionally, it allows exporting data from the database into an Excel file with support for filtering and paging based on dynamic criteria.
+Swagger UI is also provided to easily test the REST API.

 ## Features
 - Reads Excel files from a directory.